ampproject/amp-wp/readme.txt

 == Screenshots ==

-1. AMP with the Twenty Seventeen theme, which looks and functions the same in AMP and non-AMP.
+1. AMP with the Twenty Seventeen theme, which looks and functions the same as in non-AMP.
-1. AMP with the Twenty Sixteen theme, which also displays and function the same as in non-AMP.
+1. AMP with the Twenty Sixteen theme, which also displays and functions the same as in non-AMP.
 1. Choose a "Template Mode," which determines whether there are separate URLs for AMP, and whether this uses your theme.
 1. Select the exact templates to be AMP-enabled.
 1. See the URLs that have validation errors, to make sure your AMP pages look the same as in non-AMP.